J.F.Drew © 2000-2017

 Pisti YO2YLN has pointed out that the 8870 has a latched output that holds the last code.
 In the old 16F84 program this created a decoding problem, but with the 16F628 program using the link on the rear of the board to feed DTMF detect signals this is overcome.
 Pisti will provide another version of the 8870 circuit as soon as he has completed tests.

-Here are Arrio's comments:
+Here are Arrio's comments regarding the earlier versions:

 “The problem is related to not enough clock signal coming from the 8870 oscillator, with standard components it is around 1.2 Vpp, by removing the 1 Mohm resistor parallel connected to the crystal (not critical), and putting a 10nF capacitor parallel connected to C6 (33pF), now the circuit is working fine.”